-If you previously used a different solution, which one did you use and why did you switch?We had another appliance (Axway MailGate) and switched because it was outdated.
+Which solution did I use previously and why did I switch?We had another appliance (Axway MailGate) and switched because it was outdated.
 Also, their support model wasn't that great.
 They were difficult to get a hold of after six… more»

 What other advice do I have?Give it a chance.
 If you can do a proof of concept somehow to rate it against other competitors which are out there, look into it because it is a good product.
 I haven't… more»